dillionfox/IDP_analysis/README.md

 	3. Analyze the surface chemistry of the protein using the "surface contacts" function

+I included several scripts that demonstrate how I use the code in my research (located in the *example_wrappers* directory).
+I believe these examples are the easiest way to adapt a project to use this platform.

 There are several functions that I no longer use and therefore may not work.
 I am actively working on re-writing and optimizing the code (6/2018)